 Scott: At the time we were doing this, I was also writing the Rising Storm, I think, and Tempest Runner.
 So yeah, little moments from this book have sort of leaked into that one into those two as especially so.
 There will be more to come as well.

-Lovitt: Excellent.
-That kind of leads into one of my other questions, with The High Republic there are so many new characters.
+Wealth of Geeks: Excellent.
+With The High Republic there are so many new characters.
 What led to using Stellan Gios for this particular story?